oznogon/gattaibushido-public/rules/05_coach.md

 **Storm:** Increase TR of any scenario threat by +X, OR Increase TR of up to X scenario threats by +1.

-#### Rumble Tech (Passive)

-Each time this power is taken, the BGM Threat gains a new Rumble Tech of your choice.

 #### Sap (Dual)

 **Wave:** Reduce one Team Resource by X.